-Let's consider an example of a company which recently raised $100k of capital.
+Let's consider an example of a company that recently raised $100k of capital.
 The stakeholders wish to know how well the company is doing, so the company decides to calculate the value of the ROIC indicator.

-- First of all, the company in question needs to determine their NOPAT.
+- First of all, the company in question needs to determine its NOPAT.
 They can calculate it by multiplying EBIT by 1-tax rate.
 Let's assume that EBIT equals $50k and that the tax rate is 25%.
 Then:

 NOPAT = EBIT * (1 - tax rate)